evhub/conditioning-predictive-models/posts.md

 # Abstract

-Our intention is to provide a definitive reference on what it would take to safely make use of predictive models in the absence of a solution to the [Eliciting Latent Knowledge](https://www.alignmentforum.org/posts/qHCDysDnvhteW7kRd/arc-s-first-technical-report-eliciting-latent-knowledge) problem.
+Our intention is to provide a definitive reference on what it would take to safely make use of generative/predictive models in the absence of a solution to the [Eliciting Latent Knowledge](https://www.alignmentforum.org/posts/qHCDysDnvhteW7kRd/arc-s-first-technical-report-eliciting-latent-knowledge) problem.

 Furthermore, we believe that large language models can be understood as such predictive models of the world, and that such a conceptualization raises significant opportunities for their safe yet powerful use via carefully conditioning them to predict desirable outputs.